thekamalakannan/thekamalakannan/README.md

 ### ✨ Quick Facts

-- 👨🏽‍💻 I’m currently working as a freelancer.
+- 👨🏽‍💻 I’m currently working as a full time programmer && Cyber security engineer.
 - 🌱 I’m currently learning Angular and TypeScript & Cyber Security.
 - 💬 Ask me about anything related to Java, Spring MVC, Javascript.(After googling it 😜😌)
 - 🎿 Hobbies other than coding : Reading Books or Creating Business Ideas.